Immortal Code of Conduct

 - transfer mobs

 There is a small list of things that may seem counter to these rules that

 are permissible IF you have the appropriate wizbit.
 Ask your dept. head

-An immortal harassing a mortal in any way has place on Legend, and may
+An immortal harassing any player, whether mortal or immortal in any way has no place on Legend, and may

 result in summary demotion or deletion.